 These efforts should be as short as possible so as not to derail a reader who stops to see the footnote.
 A reader will also be less likely to miss footnotes, because they are brief, since he can see at a glance that his reading will barely be slowed.
-Footnotes that require length can be put at the end of the chapter as annotated references.
+Footnotes that require length can be put at the end of the chapter as noted references.
 Even longer requirements can result in another article.

-Obviously this kind of footnoting takes analytical work: it is not easy.
-But it is done just as the analyst does his grounded theory: he compares, generates, memos, sorts and writes-up the ideas for the footnote.
+Obviously, this kind of footnoting takes analytic work; it is not easy.
+But it is done just as the analyst does his grounded theory; he compares, generates memos, sorts and writes up the idea for the footnote.